Skip to main content

 In the case of NCAA v.
 Alston (2021)the Supreme Court said that NCAA could not limit certain benefits for students but did not say they were employees.
 Justice Brett Kavanaugh hinted that the NCAA might be breaking antitrust laws, but didn't say whether athletes could or should unionize.
 The NCAA wants to keep control over its member schools and not let athletes have the power of a union.

-Moving Forward: The Landmark NLRB Memo
+The Landmark NLRB Memo Affirms Student Employment

 The memo by NLRB General Counsel Jennifer Abruzzo in 2021 was a landmark move in the debate over whether college athletes can unionize.
-Before this memo, the general belief was that athletes were mostly students, not employees.

-However, Abruzzo stated in this memo that college athletes should be considered employees.
-Specifically, consideration as employees would give them the right to collective bargaining.
-Therefore, this would change the game for how athletes could negotiate.
+Specifically, consideration as employees would give college athletes the right to collective bargaining.
+This classification would change how athletes could negotiate.
 They could argue for better conditions, benefits, and perhaps even pay.

 The memo came around the same time that new rules about Name, Image, and Likeness (NIL) started.
 NIL laws let athletes make money from their own personal brands.
 The decision to allow this was a major turning point for the NCAA.
 After years of pressure and debate, the NCAA announced the new NIL rules in 2021.

-In 2021, New York took a big step in allowing college athletes in the state to unionize.
-This was groundbreaking.
-It challenged the traditional idea that student-athletes are just students and not employees.
-New York's decision opened the door for athletes to use collective bargaining to negotiate for things like better health care.
+New York's decision opened the door for athletes to use collective bargaining.
+Together, they can negotiate for things like better health care.
 They can also negotiate for more scholarships and even a share of the revenue they generate.
 It adds another aspect to the evolving rights of student-athletes, alongside the NCAA's new NIL rules and the Abruzzo memo.

-Michigan is a state with a long history of union activity.
-This state, among others, is exploring the possibility of allowing student-athletes to unionize.
-No official decision has been made yet, but the state is closely watching developments like New York's landmark ruling and the NLRB memo.
+For example, Michigan is among the states with a long history of union activity.
 If Michigan were to follow New York's lead, it could set another precedent for other states to allow unionization among student-athletes.
-This could especially impact private colleges and universities in Michigan.
+This decision could especially impact private colleges and universities in Michigan.

 Get Legal Help With Your Employment Law Questions